Hayley Gene Penner

 Hayley Gene Penner (born November 5, 1985) is a Canadian singer, songwriter and author based in Los Angeles.
 She has written for artists including the Chicks, Sabrina Claudio, Lennon Stella, Charlotte Lawrence and The Chainsmokers.
-As of 2018, Penner has been releasing music under her full name and.
+Penner began releasing music under her full name in 2018.
 In September 2020, she released her debut album, People You Follow, with a memoir of the same name.

 Early life and education

 Penner was born and raised in Winnipeg, Canada, the eldest daughter of Canadian children's music performer Fred Penner and Odette Heyn, a choreographer and founder of a contemporary dance school.

 At age 17, Penner was hosting CBC children's programming and lending her voice to commercials for companies like Cheez Whiz, McDonald's, Kraft Dinner and Hamburger Helper.
 She was the Manitoba regional host for Kids' CBC from 2003 to 2005.

 Penner moved to Toronto, where she studied journalism at Toronto Metropolitan University and formed the electronic dance band TuZO with a friend.
 After university, Penner worked at Châtelaine before spending six months writing restaurant reviews for a magazine in London.